Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/2-analyze-data-create-word-doc.md

 You work for an airline, and one of the tasks you're assigned is producing a daily report summarizing flight delays the previous day.
 Creating the report takes about 30 minutes.
 You first import the data into Microsoft Excel, and then use Excel to compute key statistics such as the average arrival delay for flights that took place the day before and the percentage of flights that were delayed more than 10 minutes.
 Next, you copy-and-paste from Excel into a Microsoft Word document to produce a nicely formatted report that includes high-level stats, plus a table showing average delays at individual airports.
 It's not difficult, but it's unrelenting.
 It has to be done every day, and the manual nature of the process means there is too much room for human error.

 Being a technical person, you decide to automate the process.
 Python libraries such as [Pandas](https://pandas.pydata.org/) provide more than enough muscle for the analytical part.
-Other libraries such as [**Python-docx**](https://python-docx.readthedocs.io/en/latest/) provide rich APIs for generating Word documents.
+Other libraries such as [Python-docx](https://python-docx.readthedocs.io/en/latest/) provide rich APIs for generating Word documents.
 In this lesson, you will marry the two to ingest airline data from a CSV file, analyze it, and produce a daily report summarizing the previous day's on-time performance.

 ## Analyze data with Pandas

 Pandas, short for *Python Data Analysis Library*, is the library that people who work with data for a living turn to for gathering insights from large datasets.
 The key data structure in Pandas is the [`DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), which contains rows and columns like a database table and includes methods for loading data from CSV files, filtering and sorting data, exporting to SQL, and much more.
 In all, it contains more than 200 methods and attributes to simplify data handling and analysis.

-1. Begin by executing the following commands in a Command Prompt window or terminal to install Pandas and **Python-docx**:
+1. Begin by executing the following commands in a Command Prompt window or terminal to install Pandas and Python-docx:

 	```bash
 	pip install pandas